artbn/count_counter/README.md

 5. When you are done using it, just close the screen.
 The count will reset when you restart it again.

 # Disclaimer
 Testing for this has been minimal.
 If it doesn't work as expected for you, contact /u/artbn.
-Also contact me if the instructions below are unclear.
+Also contact me if the instructions above are unclear.